Getting Started with Rekor

 # Aggregate

-rekor sql "SELECT sum(CAST(data.value, 'Float64')) as pipeline_total FROM records FINAL WHERE workspace_id = {workspace_id:String} AND collection = 'deals' AND deleted = false" --workspace crm
+rekor sql "SELECT sum(CAST(data.value, 'Float64')) as pipeline_total FROM documents WHERE database_id = {database_id:String} AND collection = 'deals' AND deleted = false" --database crm

 # Traverse relationships